 Timing is everything with asset protection.
 If a person incurs debts prior to the creation and execution of an asset protection plan, any transfer made in accordance with the plan may be deemed fraudulent and courts can impose both criminal and civil penalties for such transfers in addition to disregarding the transfer altogether.

 This brief overview of some important considerations associated with asset protection is by no means comprehensive.
 Always seek the advice of a competent professional when making important financial and legal decisions.

-Douglas K Cook is an Arizona asset protection lawyer with over 40 years of experience as a practicing attorney.
-Although Douglas K Cook's office is located in Mesa, Arizona, he represents clients throughout the Phoenix, Arizona Metropolitan area including the following east valley cities: Scottsdale, Paradise Valley, Tempe, Chandler, & Gilbert.
+Douglas K. Cook is an Arizona asset protection attorney with over 40 years of experience as a practicing attorney.
+Although Cook & Cook's office is located in Mesa, Arizona, the attorneys at Cook & Cook represent clients throughout the Phoenix, Arizona Metropolitan area including the following east valley cities: Scottsdale, Paradise Valley, Tempe, Chandler, & Gilbert.